stripe/stripe-react-native/docs/alipay/accept-a-payment.md

 }, []);
 ```

-Alipay opens the return URL with safepay/ as the host.
-For example, if your custom URL scheme is `myapp`, your return URL must be `myapp://safepay/`.
+The Stripe React Native SDK specifies `safepay/` as the host for the return URL for bank redirect methods.
+After the customer completes their payment with Alipay, your app will be opened with `myapp://safepay/` where `myapp` is your custom URL scheme.

 ## 4. Confirm the payment

 When the customer taps to pay with Alipay, confirm the PaymentIntent using `confirmPayment` method.
-This method will either open up the Alipay app, or display a webview if the Alipay app is not installed.
+This presents a webview where the customer can complete the payment.

 ```tsx
 export default function PaymentScreen() {